TeskaLabs/asab/docs/how-tos/03_rest_api.md

         listen=0.0.0.0:8081
         ```

-        If you run the app again, it should be running on an [http://localhost:8081/](http://localhost:8081/) port.
+        If you run the app again, it should be running on [http://localhost:8081/](http://localhost:8081/) port.

     !!! question

-        You see no error at all, no response either.
+        What if you see no errors, but also no response at all?

         Try to check the Mongo database credentials.
 Do your credentials in the config file fit the ones you entered when running the Mongo Docker image?